gtvj/gtvj.github.io/_posts/2017-06-24-this-is-for-everyone-accessibility-and-digital.md

 ---
 <div class="attn">
   <p>
-    This post was originally written for <a href="http://blog.nationalarchives.gov.uk/blog/everyone-accessibility-digital/">The National Archives&#8217; blog</a> in my capacity as Lead Front End Developer.
+    This post was originally written for <a href="http://blog.nationalarchives.gov.uk/blog/everyone-accessibility-digital/">The National Archives' blog</a> in my capacity as Lead Front End Developer.
   </p>
 </div>